rduggal/datasciencecoursera/cleaning_data_assignment/README.md

  be run in R or Rstudio with working directory configured to be this directory.

  The script will look for files like features.txt, features_info.txt, activity_labels.txt in the working directory.
-It will aos pick up the test and train data set files from the "test" and "train" subfolder under the working directory
+It will also pick up the test and train data set files from the "test" and "train" subfolder under the working directory

 The script will run and create a file named "final_data.txt" in the working directory